mperrelli/theRacingGame/README.txt

 1. Download the AGK installer (http://files.thegamecreators.com/agk/AppGameKitTrial.zip)
+   (If you still have it installed from Game Dev class then you can skip to step 3)

-2. Run the installer and change the install path to a distinct directory for our project (If you still have it installed from Game Dev class then you can skip this part)
+2. Run the installer and change the install path to a distinct directory for our project

 3. Once you have AGK installed navigate the AGK files to the templates directory (\IDE\templates)